 You must be satisfied that a SIPP is suitable for you.
 A SIPP with Dentons is generally suitable for investors that have built up pension funds in excess of £50,000 and are happy to pay slightly higher fees and charges for the extra flexibility, investment control and service provided.

-The wide range of assets that are available with the Dentons SIPP is generally not available with many other types of pension.
+The wide range of assets that are available with Dentons full asset SIPP is generally not available with many other types of pension.
 It is important that you are satisfied that the investments you choose are suitable for you.
 In addition, you need to consider the liquidity of certain investments especially if you are close to retirement.
 Some higher risk investments may incur additional charges.

 Prior to making certain 'high risk' investments we will require you to complete the relevant investment questionnaire: please see the non-standard assets section within the Permitted Assets form for more information.